Overview

 The majority of cancer research to date has largely focused on understanding molecular properties of the tumor and its surrounding microenvironment in order to therapeutically target key molecular components that might drive disease progression.
 However, it is now well understood that cancer cells do not exist in isolation.
 For example, we presented quantitative evidence that the tumor and microenvironment for many breast cancer patients (~20%) do not provide sufficient information to predict how the disease will progress.
 There does not appear to be any signals at the tumor site that alone are good markers of response to standard of care treatment and ultimately patient prognosis.
 In turn, this suggests that other factors external to the tumor including, for example, the patient’s immune system, gut microbiome, lifestyle and exposures may play a significant role in disease progression.

 In our most recent study, we established the existence of several molecular interactions between the primary tumor and the patient systemic response.
 That is, we identified molecular processes and pathways in the primary breast tumor that are tightly co-expressed with molecular processes and pathways in the patient blood cells (our surrogate to measure the patient systemic response).
+Genomic profiling of RNA from a patient’s blood can be used to assess the state of the immune system in an individual and offer many opportunities to participate in precision medicine efforts.

 The gut microbiome has been implicated in a vast number of host’s physiological processes.
 Analogous to our studies of the immune system, we have also initiated studies to characterize these complex microbial communities, and explore how it is affected by one's lifestyle and how it might benefit the host by impacting functions in another tissue (eg systemic immune response to cancer).